 ― Say what you like Professor Words (Ned Trifle II), Tuesday, 31 March 2009 21:13 (eight years ago) Permalink

 Ava babbled for England before a recognisable word ever appeared - inflected chatter that had all the feel of language but without any meaning (to us).
 I think she was well past 15 months, maybe 18 months, before we got "puppy" and a few other point-and-name items.
 Around 20 months, it was like a switch just flipped and suddenly everything was in English.
 Lulu was quieter - less babbling - and the words came "late" too.

 ― Michael Jones, Tuesday, 31 March 2009 21:35 (eight years ago) Permalink

 thx I'm just in personally uncharted territory here, I appreciate the perspective

-― This House is a Prison on Planet Bullshit (Shakey Mo Collier), Tuesday, 31 March 2009 21:49 (seven years ago) Permalink
+― This House is a Prison on Planet Bullshit (Shakey Mo Collier), Tuesday, 31 March 2009 21:49 (eight years ago) Permalink

 i remember telling beeps doc at her 15 months check up that all she could say was uh-oh and dada which was the same thing i told him at 9 months. he gave me an 'OH!' and asked me to bring her back in 18 months because it could be a problem.
 At around 17 months words were pouring out.
 Shes 25 months now and still finding new things to say but its been more like 10+ new words a day instead of a week or so. i remember it being really slow at first and then it just comes. i wouldnt worry too much if i were you.